luismiaresse/pricelist-fetcher/README.md

 2. Inspect the page HTML and look for at least three HTML components: `element`, `attribute` and `name`.
 For instance: to find `<h2 class="oBOnKe">Text I really want</h2>`, `h2` is the `element`, `class` the `attribute` and `oBOnKe` the `name`. \
-If the attribute cannot be fetched as it repeats, or changes across different states (i.e. discounted price instead of regular price), grab the innermost container that is not repeated, and set the `ISCONTAINER` flag to `true`.
-This will focus the scope on where the attribute should be.
+If the attribute cannot be fetched as it repeats, or changes across different states (i.e. discounted price instead of regular price), previously grab the innermost container of that attribute that is not repeated, and set the `ISCONTAINER` flag to `true`.
+This will focus the scope on where the attribute should looked for.
 3. Check different products which may modify the position, state or even presence of the attribute you are looking for and adjust the components in the previous step.
 If an element is sometimes present and is preferable over another, it should be closer to the start of the list.
 4. Add the domain to `DomainSupported` partially supported if there is no possible way to extract an attribute.